Can F-1 Visa Holders Get A Social Security Number?

 How To Get A Social Security Number?

 To apply for a Social Security Number, the F-1 visa holder must visit a Social Security Administration (SSA) office in person and provide the necessary documentation, including their passport, I-20 form, and employment authorization documentation (if applicable).
+The applicant must ensure that all the documents submitted during the Social Security Number application process are original, not photocopied, and not notarized.
+All the documents should be recently updated.
+The requirements of applying for an SSN can be narrowed down to the following:

 Verifying Your Age

-You must present your birth certificate in order to verify your age.
+You must present your birth certificate to verify your age.
 Additional documents, such as a US hospital record of your birth at the time of your birth, a religious record created before the age of five that proves your date of birth, your final adoption decree stating that your date of birth was taken from your original birth certificate, or your passport, may be required in certain circumstances.

 Authenticating Your Identity